 These exercises are focused on hip arthritis, to help improve mobility and strength.
 Everyone’s symptoms and impairments will and can be unique, and there may be other exercises that are more appropriate.

-Please read the HIP JOINT Instruction Booklet (above or at right) and print out if you like before you start.
+Please read the Hip Joint Instruction Booklet before you start.

 General exercise parameters

 As these are general guidelines, please consult with your allied healthcare professional for individual prescription.

 - When performing a mobility exercise, try performing 2–3 sets of 10–15 reps or as otherwise prescribed.
 Initially, you may find you can only perform one set or only 5 repetitions and that’s ok.
 Slowly and progressively build the number of sets and reps.

 - For exercises where the position is held still, (a stretch or strength exercise) try performing 2–3 sets of 5sec holds, then 10sec, 20sec, 30sec and so on as you progressively increase time held and/or increase the set range, or as prescribed.

 - When moving in and out of joint range, eg. self-assisted knee flexion or ankle dorsiflexion, do so with control and with equal speed.
 Build up to perform 2–3 sets of 10–15 reps or as otherwise prescribed.
 Keep a normal steady breath throughout the exercises.
 Try not to hold your breath excessively while exercising.

 Please note: your doctor/surgeon or physiotherapist may not want you rotating or moving a recently reconstruction joint in a certain direction or degree and with force/resistance.
 If you are unsure about what mobility exercises to do and how to perform them safely, please do not attempt the included exercises and ask for professional guidance first.